-Infection is endemic in Central and South America, where 8 to 11 million are infected; an estimated 300,000 immigrants to the US are infected.
+Infection is endemic in South and Central America and Mexico; an estimated 8 million people worldwide, including an estimated 300,000 people in the US (primarily immigrants), are infected.

-Acute infection is followed by a latent (indeterminate) period, which may remain asymptomatic, but in 20 to 40%, it progresses to chronic disease, which particularly affects the heart and GI tract.
+Acute infection is followed by a latent (indeterminate) period, which may remain asymptomatic, but in 20 to 30% of patients, it progresses to chronic disease, which particularly affects the heart and/or GI tract.

-Diagnose acute Chagas using light microscopy of blood smears (thin or thick) or a tissue sample.
+Diagnose acute Chagas using light microscopy of blood smears (thin or thick) or a tissue sample or PCR-based assays.

-Diagnose chronic T. cruzi infection by screening enzyme-linked immunosorbent blood assay (ELISA) with confirmatory radioimmunoprecipitation assay (RIPA) or occasionally by light microscopy of blood smears or a tissue sample.
+Diagnose chronic T. cruzi infection by screening enzyme-linked immunosorbent blood assay (ELISA) with confirmatory radioimmunoprecipitation assay (RIPA) or other assay for antibodies.

-Treat patients in the acute stage and many in the indeterminate stage with nifurtimox or benznidazole.
+Treat patients in the acute stage and many in the indeterminate stage with benznidazole or nifurtimox.

-Antiparasitic drugs are not effective in the chronic stage, but supportive measures (eg, treatment of heart failure, pacemakers for heart block, antiarrhythmic drugs, cardiac transplantation, esophageal dilation, botulinum toxin injection into the lower esophageal sphincter, GI tract surgery) are often helpful.
+Antiparasitic drugs are not effective in chronic Chagas disease, but supportive measures (eg, treatment of heart failure, pacemakers for heart block, antiarrhythmic drugs, cardiac transplantation, esophageal dilation, botulinum toxin injection into the lower esophageal sphincter, GI tract surgery) are often helpful.